edu-sharing/php-auth-plugin/Readme.md

 );
 ```

-This endpoint should then verify your users permissions and call the redirect method of the library:
+This endpoint should then verify your user's permissions and call the redirect method of the library:
 ```php
         $url = $nodeHelper->getRedirectUrl(
             $_GET['mode'],